googleapis/release-please/README.md

 Release Please creates a release pull request after it sees the default branch contains "releaseable units" since the last release.
 A releasable unit is a commit to the branch with one of the following
 prefixes: "feat" and "fix".
+(A "chore" commit is not a releasable unit.)

-Note that a "chore" commit is not a releasable unit.
+Some languages have their specific releasable unit configuration.
+For example, "docs" is a prefix for releasable units in Java and Python.

 ## Strategy (Language) types supported